thibaud57/BeatportScrapper-TrackTagger/README.md

 Note: The integrated algorithm evaluates the similarity between your music track and the results from Beatport to ensure accurate tagging.
 The `MATCHING_SCORE_LIMIT` constant lets you tweak the algorithm's strictness.
-If the algorithm identifies a near match, you'll be prompted to confirm the choice using the `Y` key.
+If the algorithm identifies a near match, you'll be prompted to confirm the choice using the `VALIDATE_KEY`.

 Upon completion, a log file is generated in the `DONE_FOLDER_NAME` directory, detailing the renamed music tracks.